emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -18 to -19:

+* Editorial changes

 Changes from -17 to -18:

 * Improved explanation why replay protection is required and random nonces forbidden.